 This also results in the Sith Inquisitor, along with several other initiates, being pulled out of slave populations to be trained.
 In that case your Rival is one of the elite who was brought in to make sure one of the old bloodlines gets the position and is being given unfair advantages by the trainer in a mirror of the Warrior story.

-Machine Worship: At least one of the workers maintaining the Works that power and maintain the City Planet Coruscant holds this view.
+At least one of the workers maintaining the Works that power and maintain the City Planet Coruscant holds this view.
 Considering how long the planet has been like that, with buildings built on top of earlier buildings, it's not too surprising that he considers people "mere mortals," in comparison.

+Made a Slave: The Sith Inquisitor's backstory.
 Should the Sith Inquisitor be a Sith Pureblood, touted as the elite of Sith society, this at first seems a little out of place.
 It turns out there's a good reason explaining why their family have become slaves.

 The Man Behind the Man: Something the Sith Emperor is VERY good at, considering that he is the one who ordered Revan to start the Jedi Civil War, as well as convincing the Mandalorians to start the Mandalorian Wars.
 Not surprisingly, he does it to the Mandalorians AGAIN.